-So, you’re looking into building your secondary home on your backyard and realized that there are different types of building structures being offered at vastly different costs.
+So, you’re looking into building your secondary home in your backyard and realized that there are different types of building structures being offered at vastly different costs.
 Now you’re a little confused?
 We don’t blame you at all.

-We get a number of inquiries about Kit Homes, Modular Homes, and built-on-site secondary residences in a day to day basis.
+We get a number of inquiries about Kit Homes, Modular Homes, and built-on-site secondary residences on a day to day basis.
 Therefore we thought that it would be good to give some useful insights on how these types of secondary housing options differ from one another.

 Aside from the method of construction, they also differ in costs and value over time.
 You will need to seek approval from ACTPLA and from a certifier.
-You will also need to apply for an owner-builder licence.
+You will also need to apply for an owner-builder license.